 Other credits include Candide for Mobile Opera; Argento’s Postcard From Morocco for Chamber Opera of Boston; Don Giovanni for Ars Nova in Huntsville, Alabama; Telemann’s The Schoolmaster for Anchorage Opera; Shall We Dance for the Abilene Philharmonic; Let’s Fall in Love for the Tuscaloosa Symphony; and Café d’amour for the Alaska Dance Theater.

-Recent seasons at Alabama have included productions of Don Giovanni, The Consul, The Merry Widow, Pagliacci, Suor Angelica, The Gondoliers, Patience, Così fan tutte, and The Mikado, A Little Night Music, and Street Scene which was supported by a major grant from the Kurt Weill Foundation for Music.
+Recent seasons at Alabama have included productions of Die Fledermaus, Don Giovanni, The Consul, The Merry Widow, Pagliacci, Suor Angelica, The Gondoliers, Patience, Così fan tutte, and The Mikado, A Little Night Music, and Street Scene which was supported by a major grant from the Kurt Weill Foundation for Music.
 In the spring of 2017, he will direct a new production of Handel’s Semele for the UA Opera Theatre in collaboration with the MFA design program in Alabama’s Department of Theatre & Dance.

 Houghtaling holds a BA from The College of the Holy Cross, a BM from The New England Conservatory of Music, an MA from Hunter College of CUNY, and a DMA from The City University of New York.